iterative/dvc.org/public/static/docs/command-reference/get.md

 ## Description

-Provides an easy way to download files or directories tracked in any <abbr>DVC project</abbr> (e.g. datasets, ML models), or Git repository (e.g. source code, small images or data files).
-The file or directory in path is copied to the current working directory.
-(For remote URLs, it works like downloading with wget, but supporting DVC <abbr>data artifacts</abbr> and files tracked by Git.)
+Provides an easy way to download files or directories tracked in any <abbr>DVC project</abbr> (e.g. datasets, intermediate results, ML models), or Git repository (e.g. source code, small image/other files). `dvc get` copies the target file or directory (`url`/`path`) to the current working directory.
+(For remote URLs, it works like downloading with `wget`, but supporting DVC
+<abbr>data artifacts</abbr> and other files tracked in the repository.)

 Note that this command doesn't require an existing DVC project to run in.
 It's a single-purpose command that can be used out of the box after installing DVC.